 Contribution to Turkish Art from London Yunus Emre Institute and Turkish Consulate General in London

-London Yunus Emre Institute and Turkish Consulate General in London are holding an art exhibition with the participation of Turkish artists living in the United Kingdom.
+The Yunus Emre Institute in London and Turkish Consulate General in London held an art exhibition with the participation of Turkish artists living in the United Kingdom.

 The aim of the exhibition is to create an opportunity to bring together both professional and amateur Turkish artists to show solidarity and unity within the Turkish community living in the United Kingdom.